-- the Jubilee Hall refurbished (completed in August 2024) - the Recreation Ground with an Outdoor Gym (completed in 2020) and an Enhanced playground (completed in 2024)
+- the Jubilee Hall - the recreation ground with an outdoor gym (completed in 2020) and an enhanced playground (due to start in 2024)

 Maintain footpaths within the Neighbourhood Area

 The Neighbourhood Plan acknowledges the positive contribution that the Public Rights of Way can make to sustainable transport, climate change, health and wellbeing, local economy, cultural assets and natural capital.
 The Buckinghamshire Rights of Way Improvement Plan 2020-2030 provides relevant information.